raspberrypilearning/looping-sprites/en/step_1.md

 Go to the [Looping sprites](https://scratch.mit.edu/studios/27014672){target=_blank} studio where you can investigate projects created by others to get ideas for your project.

-Tip: 'Look inside' a project to see the code.
+Tip: 'See inside' a project to see the code.

 --- no-print ---
 Click the green flag and watch the sprites move around: